 P.S- this lemon cookie dough is slightly sticky before time in the fridge, so don’t be alarmed as it will be super easy to scoop after the chill time in the fridge.

 Let the cookies chill 30 minutes- 1 hour

 This is another one of those steps you may *want* to skip over, but you really shouldn’t.
 Chilling the cookies solidifies the fat and essentially leads to cookies that spread less while baking.
 It is essentially one part of what allows cookies to get that awesome crinkly/ wrinkly texture on top.
 If you skip this step, it is highly likely your cookies will spread too much during baking.

 Roll in sugar before baking

-Not only does rolling the lemon cookies in granulated sugar BEFORE baking lead to sparkly pretty cookies, but it actually has a scientific purpose.
+Not only does rolling the cookies in granulated sugar BEFORE baking lead to sparkly pretty cookies, but it actually has a scientific purpose.

 Essentially, adding granulated sugar to the outside of the dough dries out the outer layer of dough before the interior of the dough can set.
 That means, when the cookies bake, they will rise and “crack” in spots from pulling apart that outer layer of dried dough.
 Ultimately, this leads to that desirable crinkly cookie texture we are going for here!

 Once they’re done baking, these cookies come out relatively fluffy.
 They will naturally deflate while cooling which is why it’s important to let them rest of the pan.
 However, to get a better texture, gently bang the pan of warm cookies on the counter a few times after baking.

 P.S- if you want your cookies to spread more and have more wrinkles, remove the tray of cookies from the oven every 2-3 minutes and gently bang on the counter before adding back to the oven.
 It gives these cookies tons of wrinkles and leads to a chewier texture, though it may take slightly longer to cook the cookies because you are constantly removing them from the heat.